Skip to content

 Now let's start designing the integration by adding the necessary artifacts.

-Let's create three HTTP endpoints to represent all three back-end services: Hospital Service, Channeling Service, and Payment Service.
+Let's create an HTTP connection to represent all three back-end services: Hospital Service, Channeling Service, and Payment Service.

-4. In the HTTP Endpoint Form that appears, specify the following values to create the new endpoint.
+6. In the Add New Connection form, specify the following values to create the new HTTP connection.

 Property Value Description

-Endpoint Name ChannelingFeeEP The name of the endpoint.
+Connection Name CommonServiceConn The name of the connection.

-You have now created the endpoints that are required for this tutorial.
+You have now created the connection that is required for this tutorial.

 Create a REST API